7 Chiropractic Report of Findings Essentials

 The reverse is also true.
 We all tend to rise to the expectations of others.
 When you demonstrate respect for what makes chiropractic different from medical treatment, patients are more likely to as well.

 If you’ve never given a formal report of findings, I encourage you to add it to your first- or second-visit procedure.
-If your report has grown stale and lost its mojo, I encourage you to rethink it using these suggestions.
+If your report has grown stale or lost its mojo, I encourage you to rethink it using these suggestions.